CalHFA Dream For All

 Documents Needed

-Government ID: Passport, driver’s license, state-issued ID, military ID, permanent residence cards, visas or employment authorization documents
+Government ID: Passport, driver’s license, state-issued ID, military ID, permanent residence cards, visas, or employment authorization documents

 Foster care documentation (if applicable): Foster Care Verification Form/Letter or court documents